d3fin3d/staff/guidelines.md

 [VirusTotal](https://www.virustotal.com/en-gb/) or [Anubis](http://anubis.iseclab.org/) then report both the suspected thread/post and malware scan to [IRC](#staff-guidelines:irc).

+* __Tracking stolen content__

+  When infracting for stolen content, always ensure that the originating work is linked within the moderator notes section of the infraction entry.
+If there is no originating link, please provide written evidence.

 * __Misplaced server threads should be hidden__

   If a server thread is posted outside of the PC Servers section, do not move it into Servers.
 Hide the thread and